novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-94.md

 "And it seems like we'll also place a special order for servers from 【Guseong Electronics】."

-"This is an enormous client.
-It's three affiliates.
-But to handle this together, the three need to come together."
+"This is an enormous project involving three affiliates."

 "That's why I'm requesting you, hyung.
 I was going to tell you when I went to Seoul."